Ifycode-experiments/less-css-helper-library/README.md

 At the moment it is maintained by just one person - [@Ifycode](https://github.com/Ifycode).
 Meaning that more features will be added only when needed.
 If you like and have started using the library in your projects but doesn't contain what you need (yet), you can help speed up the process by raising it as an issue or send a pull request.

 ***Please take note of the following:***
+* Group property-value pairs that are related or are often used together in one class so that it is reusable.
+* The styles or classes (names) you propose must give good idea of the property-value pairs stored in it.
-* The styles or classes you propose must be as close as possible to css itself, group related property-value pairs, should be reusable, and usable in any section inside the body of html documents.
+* Styles or classes proposed must be usable in any section inside the body of html documents.
+* Styles or classes proposed must not reflect personal preference(s).
+The aim is to make ***built-in css styles*** accessible in the user's projects just by adding a class to an html element.
 * Do not make changes directly in the `main` or `develop` branches.
 See [development environment & git workflow](https://github.com/code-collabo/node-mongo-docs/issues/2) on how to make changes to the code base and submit pull request.

 ## Technologies